o3de/community/community-membership.md

 ## Becoming a Reviewer or Maintainer

 The SIGs maintain their own reviewer and maintainer standards, and have additional types of roles available in some cases.
-Maintainer standards are maintained in nomination issues, so each link goes to a "New Issue" form for nomination.
+These standards are maintained in nomination issues, so each link goes to a "New Issue" form for nomination.

 * [SIG-Build](https://github.com/o3de/sig-build/issues/new?assignees=&labels=needs-triage%2Cneeds-sig&template=Reviewer_Maintainer_Nomination.md&title=SIG+Reviewer%2FMaintainer+Nomination)
 * [SIG-Content](https://github.com/o3de/sig-content/issues/new?assignees=&labels=needs-triage%2Cneeds-sig&template=Reviewer_Maintainer_Nomination.md&title=SIG+Reviewer%2FMaintainer+Nomination)